Staying Home - supporting our communities and the NHS

 Each Friday is 'Forest Friday', we share this time with our friends in reception.
 We have stories around the fire, bake food, make forest art and use tools to make things.
 We really needs our wellies on a Friday.
 We try and go out whatever the weather.

-We will spending lots of time outside.
+We will be spending lots of time outside.
 Please bring appropriate clothing.
 Bring a change of clothes in case your child gets mucky.

 ALSO PLEASE MAKE SURE YOUR CHILD'S JUMPER HAS THEIR NAME IN!!!

 We have a healthy eating policy in EYFS providing fruit and milk to the children every day.
-Encourage your child to drink water - it's good for you
+Encourage your child to drink water - it's good for you.

 Please ensure that packed lunches are healthy and nutritious.
 We have children with nut allergies, so avoid these in packed lunches

 Birthdays and staying healthy